leomastoras/role_model_engineer/README.md

 * raise paragraph total count to 24
   - number of pure gold
-  - number of hypercube faces
+  - number of 2 dimensional tesseract faces
   - factorial of 4 and (4 is order)
   - atomic number of Chromium element
   - Hinduism Sharir (Tattvas)